The “All-in” Move in Texas Hold’em Poker

 The all-in is one of the most powerful moves you can make in a poker game.
 Even though it’s an incredibly simple poker strategy, it can transform the entire game – if you are called and win it can chip you up and take you to final table of a tournament or the cash-out grill at the cashier.
 However all it takes is a single false step and you’ve lost everything you’ve got.

-Being such a significant move, everyone who plays Texas Hold’em will end up going all-in at least once every tournament as the search for the Texas holdem winning hand, when they are running low on chips if not before, and maybe in cash games too.
+Being such a significant move, everyone who plays Texas Hold’em will end up going all-in at least once every tournament as they search for the Texas holdem winning hand, especially when they are running low on chips – if not before, and maybe in cash games too.
 So, let’s take a deeper look at how this move works and how you can implement it in your Texas Hold’em strategy.

 How the “all-in” Works?

 To go all-in is to bet all you have on the table.
 However even if your opponent goes all-in with $1000 when you have $50, you still have the option to call and win only $50 from his stack.
 When there are three or more players, however, things get a little bit complicated.
 When one player is all-in and the others are battling for additional chips, side pots are created.
 To better understand side pots, let’s take a three-way example: